contentful/ui-extensions-sdk/examples/alloy-editor/README.md

 This widgets uses the [Alloy Text Editor][alloy] to edit text fields.

+* Install dependencies with `npm install`
-To get started fill in your authentication data and space id in `custom.mk`.
+* Fill in your authentication data and space id in the `Makefile`.
+* Run `make create` to upload your widget to the server
+* Run `make serve` to serve the widget
-Then run `make create serve`.
-Setup your content type an open the entry editor.
+* Setup your content type an open the entry editor.

 You will now be able to use Alloy Editor.

 [alloy]: http://alloyeditor.com/